manparvesh/cbake/README.md

 # cbake
 Easy to use build tool for C and C++ projects, written in Python.
+Think `cmake`, but easier to use.

 ## Features
 - Easy-to-write build files using the YAML standard
-- Always writes build files to a new folder so that the existing directory structure is not disturbed.
+- Select input directory and output directory
+- Write tests easily

 ## Installing
 - You can run this package using both Python 2 and 3.